jmettraux/aac_magic/src/spells.md

 1d3 + `Cast` skill level damage unless the target succeeds at a Physical save.

-Can be used to put a easily flammable object in fire.
+Can be used to ignite easily flammable objects.

 ## Amber Ball